Microsoft Teams’ pricing explained

 • Budget.

-Not to mention, you won’t even get extra control or additional security, as that isn’t included in the Essentials plan.
+You won’t even get extra control or additional security, as that isn’t included in the Essentials plan.

 That’s because it is.
 Luckily, there are other options available.